Forums

 Posted:4/6/2008 14:27

-Once you have an image uploaded, of if you're looking at anyone ELSE's images, you'll see a set of 4 text fields at the top L of the page.
+Once you have an image uploaded, or if you're looking at anyone ELSE's images here on SMN, you'll see a set of 4 text fields at the top L of the page.
 To embed the image or a thumbnail into a web page, click the appropriate text field and copy it (CTRL+C or right-click & COPY) into your computer's clipboard memory.
 Then go to the web page in which you want that image to appear and paste the text (CTRL+V or right click & PASTE) into the appropriate text field there.
-On most UBB/VBB-style bulletin boards (like this one), it's best to use Thumb (linked thumbnail) to embed images.
+On most UBB/VBB-style bulletin boards (like this one), it's best to use "Thumb" (linked thumbnail) to embed images.
 They consume less bandwidth, so the pages load faster, and anyone who wants to view the fullsize or original-size image can click the thumbnail & do so.

 Like this:

-For most other web pages, you'll have to use the Tag text, which is true HTML.
+To embed a SMN image in most other web pages, you'll have to use the "Tag" text, which is true HTML.

-Img is UBB/VBB code to embed a fullsize or original-size (depending on what you're looking at) image into the web page.
-But this will make those pages VERY slow to load for dialup users, and should be avoided.
+"Img" is UBB/VBB code to embed a fullsize or original-size image (depending on what you're looking at) into your target web page (without caption or PREV/NEXT links).
+But this will make those pages slower to load for dialup users, and should be avoided.
 It also scores no hits for the image owner.

-IF YOU'RE LOOKING AT ANY OTHER IMAGE ON THE NET, right-click it, select Properties, and triple-click the URL.
-Then copy it (CTRL+C) and paste it between IMG tags in your post.
-The fullsize image (the one you right-clicked) will appear.
+IF YOU'RE LOOKING AT ANY OTHER IMAGE ON THE NET, right-click it.
+In some browsers, you have to select Properties, and triple-click the URL, then copy it (CTRL+C).
+In other browsers (like Chrome), you might have the option to "Copy image address".
+When you paste it between IMG tags in your post, the fullsize image (the one you right-clicked) will appear.
 If you right-click a thumbnail, the thumbnail (in its glorious full thumbnail size) will appear.
+This generally works from eBay, Amazon, and Images.Google.com .

 IF YOU'RE LOOKING AT AN IMAGE ON YOUR LOCAL COMPUTER OR NETWORK, you can't post it yet.
-You MUST upload it to the internet first so that we can get to it.
+You MUST upload it to the internet first so that everyone else can get to it.

-IF THE IMAGE IS HOSTED ON A SITE THAT RESTRICTS REMOTE LINKING, try hitting CTRL+PrintScrn (or ALT+PrintScrn), then opening an image-editing program like MS Paint.
+IF THE IMAGE IS HOSTED ON A SITE THAT RESTRICTS REMOTE LINKING (like PhotoBucket recently), try hitting CTRL+PrintScrn (or ALT+PrintScrn), then opening an image-editing program like MS Paint.
 Paste (CTRL+V) the captured image into a new file, crop it down to just what you want, and then save it in an appropriate file format (JPG or GIF).
 Then you can re-upload the image & link it.
 REMEMBER to respect copyrights.

 Walk softly & carry a BIG SIX.